mcwimm/SFA/man/des_main_out.md

-The processed sap flow data can be saved if a project is created (see 'Project settings').
+The processed sap flow data can be saved if a project is created (see 'Settings').
 Output formats are

 - csv or excel files (i.e. sap flow density, sap flow rate, k-values)
 - figures (pdf or jpg)